bitcoin-api/bitcoin-api-full-stack/README.md

 ##### Backend IAM Policies

-Here are the [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that are needed for Bitcoin-Api's backend.
-The naming for the staging IAM policies are the same except for `_staging` is appended to the policy name.
+Here's the [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that are needed for Bitcoin-Api's backend.
+The naming for the staging IAM policies is the same except for `_staging` is appended to the policy name.

 [AWS IAM Policy Management Console](https://console.aws.amazon.com/iam/home#/policies)